About

 Photo by Meghan Krauss, 2022

-Amanda is currently a SSHRC Postdoctoral Fellow at the Centre for Sustainable Curating in the Department of Visual Art at Western University and is also the Co-initiator of the Creative Food Research Collaboratory.
+Amanda White (she/her) is a white settler artist and scholar currently living and working in Tkaronto/Toronto.
+She is a postdoctoral Fellow at the Centre for Sustainable Curating in the Department of Visual Art at Western University, and is also a Co-initiator of the Creative Food Research Collaboratory.

 Get in touch: amanda.white (at) uwo.ca